Chatham (ward)

-Chatham is a ward in the London Borough of Hackney and forms part of the Hackney South and Shoreditch constituency.
+Chatham was a ward in the London Borough of Hackney from 1965 to 2014.
+It formed part of the Hackney South and Shoreditch constituency.
 The population of this ward at the 2011 Census was 13,232.
+For the May 2014 election, the ward was replaced by a new Homerton ward, with some sections going to Lea Bridge ward and Hackney Wick ward.